 - How are we doing?

 - How do we know?

 - What are we going to do now?

-As shown in the example below, each key area has several quality illustrations that can provide a benchmark and guide to what you should look at when evaluating how well your service is performing.
+Each key area has several quality illustrations which can provide a benchmark and guide to what you should look at when evaluating how well your service is performing.